 There are numerous next-level photo opps at CMC.
 Get your kiddo’s pic with dinosaurs and astronauts, in front of a miniature Cincy skyline or the iconic CMC Fountains.
 Tag your pic #cincymuseum and they might share your selfie on social media!

 The best part?
-Admission to all these CMC experiences (except from the OMNIMAX and Egypt exhibit) is FREE for Members or included in Discovery Pass.
+Admission to all these CMC experiences (except from the OMNIMAX and Girlhood (it’s complicated) exhibit) is FREE for Members or included in Discovery Pass.